djjuhasz/bin-bagit/README.md

 # bin-bagit

-**bin-bagit** an experiment in building a Docker image containing
+**bin-bagit** is an experiment in building a Docker image containing
 <https://github.com/LibraryOfCongress/bagit-python> as a single file binary.

 **bin-bagit** uses:

 - <https://github.com/astral-sh/uv> for Python package management
-- <https://github.com/six8/pyinstaller-alpine> to build the single file binary for Alpine Linux from the `bagit-python` package
+- <https://pyinstaller.org/> to build the single file binary from the `bagit-python` package

-## Notes

-- `setuptools` is a dependency for <https://pypi.org/project/bagit/1.8.1/> (it imports  `pkg_resources`) but is not in listed in the `requirements.txt` file.
-- The `pkg_resources` import has been removed from the bagit-python git repository as of <https://github.com/LibraryOfCongress/bagit-python/commit/44f21392604e3930af9f0b6f9f0937ea3d56fe2e> but I haven't taken the time to build `bagit-python` from the source.

 ## Usage